crc-org/vfkit/doc/usage.md

 #### Description

-The `--device virtio-vsock` option adds a virtio-vsock communication channel between the host and the guest See `man 4 vsock` for more details.
-The vsock port will be exposed as a unix socket on the host.
+The `--device virtio-vsock` option adds a virtio-vsock communication channel between the host and the guest See `man 4 vsock` for more details. macOS does not have host support for `AF_VSOCK` sockets so the vsock port will be exposed as a unix socket on the host.

+`--device virtio-vsock` can be specified multiple times on the command line to allow communication over multiple vsock ports.
+There will only be a single virtio-vsock device added to the VM regardless of the number of `--device virtio-vsock` occurrences on the command line.

 #### Arguments
 - `port`: vsock port to use for the VM/host communication.